amelliia/SQL-/README.md

 ###  Creating Cohort Index and Transaction View
 I created a transactions view to combine all purchase records with the cohort information.
 Each transaction now knows which cohort the customer belongs to.
 CohortIndex represents the number of months since the customer’s first purchase.
-Year and month columns help with time-based reporting.
+Year and month columns support time-based reporting.

 ```
 CREATE VIEW transactions AS